Oussamanmmh/Oussamanmmh/README.md

 # SALAM ALAIKUM !
 ## Hi there 👋
-#### "What we know is a drop, what we don’t know is an ocean." – Dark
+#### "What we know is a drop, what we don’t know is an ocean." – Newton